New Tool – Applying A Production Cultural Biorhythm in the DMAIC Process

 A Measure of the inefficiency in terms of production output rate or process yield can be established using the ratio, V, of actual to ideal as a metric.
 Analysis of the profile provides direction for cause-and-effect analysis by highlighting time increments where a process is insufficient and allows identification of time selective projects.
 The verification of effectiveness in the Implement stage can be accomplished with comparison of the new ROP and V with the previous.
 The PCB also has potential in the Control phase with continued monitoring of the ROP over time ensuring the sustainability of the changes.

 The presentation depicts an actual application of the use of the PCB/DMAIC approach in improving a bottleneck process where the rate of production output improved by approximately 29%.

-Professor of Practice in Engineering Management, Florida International University, Weston, FL, USA
+Professor of Practice in Engineering Management (retired), Florida International University, Fairfield, OH, USA

 Karen E. Schmahl, Ph.D. is a recently retired Professor of Practice of the Engineering Management program at Florida International University.
 Teaching and research areas focused on quality management/engineering and engineering economic analysis.
 Her degrees are in Industrial Engineering with bachelor’s and master’s from Texas A&M and Ph.D. from University of Cincinnati.
 She shared over twenty years industry experience with her students.